SWAP (New Horizons): Background

 One of the ideas about Pluto is atmospheric loss, with Pluto being compared to losses from comets.
 The idea of atmospheric loss was suggested in 1980, even before the atmosphere was discovered.
 One idea is the photoionization of escaping neutral particles might alter the flow solar wind around the dwarf planet.
 The atmosphere was known to be very tenuous compared to Earth, and one of the questions was how the gases were interacting with the solar wind and sunlight, likewise weaker at Pluto's orbit than at Earth's.
 One of the ideas was that Pluto's atmosphere would be stripped away by the solar wind over time.

-By the 2010s, only three other spacecraft besides New Horizons have collected extensive data about the solar wind beyond 10 AU, Voyager 2, Pioneer 10, and Pioneer 11.
+By the 2010s, only three other spacecraft besides New Horizons have collected extensive data about the solar wind beyond 10 AU: Voyager 2, Pioneer 10, and Pioneer 11.

 Overview

 SWAP is designed to be able to detect the sparse solar wind concentration at 32 AU, which is about three orders of magnitude less than near Earth (1 AU).
-However, at that distance the flow of the Solar Wind is still supersonic, and thus liable to create a bow shock around an obstacle.
+However, at that distance the flow of the Solar Wind is still supersonic, and thus liable to create a bow shock around an obstacle (at the distance of about 4.5 Pluto radii from the surface).
 One of the areas of investigation is the relationship between high altitude atmospheric loss and the solar wind.
 After the July 2015 flyby of Pluto by New Horizons, data from SWAP was used to study the nature of Pluto's interaction with the solar wind.
-It was determined that NH entered a Pluto pause and passed through a heavy ion tail.
+It was determined that NH crossed the plutopause, that separates the solar wind plasma from one bound to Pluto, and then passed through a heavy ion tail.